ProjetsPL/millto.web/collections/_posts/en/underfloor-heating-or-radiators-choose-the-best-option.md

 Dust which accumulates in household interiors is very unpleasant for allergy sufferers.
 Unfortunately, traditional radiators, even those with a simple construction, collect a lot of dust on their surface.
 The warm air circulation does not make it any better - **it lifts the particles** - and the symptoms of allergy might get stronger.

 Underfloor heating not only provides the aforementioned **optimal temperature distribution for humans**, but also protects from dust and mites.
-Radiation doesn't lift the air, therefore, the risk of discomfrot for allergy sufferers is lower.
+Radiation doesn't lift the air, therefore, the risk of discomfort for allergy sufferers is lower.

 ## The interior aesthetics - what wins: underfloor heating or radiators?